quantumlib/qsim/docs/tutorials/amd_gpu.md

 # Support for AMD Instinct™ MI Series Accelerators

-Qsim provides support for AMD Instinct accelerators.
+qsim provides support for AMD Instinct accelerators.
-The implementation covers the native GPU support in Qsim by utilizing [HIP](https://rocm.docs.amd.com/projects/HIP) (Heterogeneous-Compute Interface for Portability).
+The implementation covers the native GPU support in qsim by utilizing [HIP](https://rocm.docs.amd.com/projects/HIP) (Heterogeneous-Compute Interface for Portability).
 The cuQuantum implementation is currently not covered.

 ## Building

-To enable support for AMD Instinct GPUs, Qsim needs to be built from sources.
+To enable support for AMD Instinct GPUs, qsim needs to be built from sources.
 This can be done as follows:

 ```